NGO-Algorithm-Audit/DUO-CUB/README.md

 -   Finding 4: Due to bias in the CUB process against students with a non-European migration background, more unduly granted loans have been observed for this group.
 This is primarily caused by the overinspection of this demography.
 -   Finding 5: A significant part of the students appealing a decision of unduly allocated grants have a non-European migration background.
 No bias has been identified in the appeal procedure itself.

-<sub>CUB process stands for students subjected to control procedure whether college grants are (un)duly allocated</sub>
+<sub>CUB process is a control procedure that checks whether college grants are (un)duly allocated to students</sub>

 ![image](./Images/Overview_CUB-2014.png)